keleshev/keleshev.com/composable-error-handling-in-ocaml.md

-Or we could use the bind operator (`>>=`) to monadically compose the result-returning functions and thus separate error handling from the happy-path.
+Or we could use the bind operator (`>>=`) to monadically compose the result-returning functions and thus separate error handling from the happy path.

 ```ocaml
 let main source =